-As we have sought to show in Parts I and II of this series, the claims President Trump made both in his joint session address and in his revised executive order about the percentage of terrorism-related crimes committed by foreigners in the United States contains a number of distortions.
-It is also predicated on an important sleight of hand we explore in this post: The denominator is wrong.
+As we have sought to show in Parts I and II of this series, the claims that President Trump made in his joint-session address to Congress and in his revised executive order about the percentage of terrorism-related crimes committed by foreigners in the United States contain a number of distortions.
+They are also predicated on an important sleight of hand we explore in this post: The denominator is wrong.

 As we noted in Part I, focusing on international terrorism cases alone rather clouds matters.
 There are a number of reasons to care about domestic terrorism convictions too and push back on the Trump administration’s rebranding of “Violent Extremism” as “Radical Islamic Extremism.”
 The most important is that domestic attacks—cases in which there appears to be no foreign nexus—have accounted for the majority of terrorism offenses in the U.S. every year since 1996, with the exception of 2002, a point we’ll explore in more detail below.

-Second, as the then-Assistant Attorney General John Carlin remarked in October 2015, domestic terrorists pose a significant threat to the United States: “We recognize that according to at least one study, more people died in this country in attacks by domestic extremists than attacks associated with international terrorist groups over the last, say, five to six years.”
-Carlin also remarked that domestic terrorists often perpetuate particularly violent attacks—for example, Wade Michael Page’s 2012 attack on the Wisconsin Sikh temple which killed six people.
-Compare this to our earlier finding that only one of the 43 defendants from the six affected countries was convicted for plotting a violent attack on U.S. soil.
+Second, as then-Assistant Attorney General John Carlin remarked in October 2015, domestic terrorists pose a significant threat to the United States: “We recognize that according to at least one study, more people died in this country in attacks by domestic extremists than attacks associated with international terrorist groups over the last, say, five to six years.”
+Carlin also said that domestic terrorists often perpetuate particularly violent attacks—for example, Wade Michael Page’s 2012 attack on the Wisconsin Sikh temple that killed six people.
+Compare this to our earlier finding that only one of the 43 defendants from the six countries affected by the executive order was convicted for plotting a violent attack on U.S. soil.

 Domestic terrorists can also provide inspiration for international terrorism subjects.
-For example, Noelle Velentzas and Asia Siddiqui, two women who were charged in 2015 with conspiring to build a bomb to conduct an attack in the U.S. on behalf of ISIL and Al-Qaeda, conducted research into the type of bomb used in the Oklahoma City Bombing.
-Other international terrorism subjects have also reacted to domestic terrorism when planning attacks; Robert Lorenzo Hester, Jr., for example, who was charged in Missouri earlier this year with material support, referenced white supremacists when planning: "Brothers in AmurdiKKKa we need to get something going here all those rednecks have their little militias why shouldn't we do the same.”
+For example, Noelle Velentzas and Asia Siddiqui, two women who were charged in 2015 with conspiring to build a bomb to conduct an attack in the U.S. on behalf of ISIL and al-Qaeda, conducted research into the type of bomb used in the 1995 Oklahoma City bombing.
+Other international terrorism subjects have also reacted to domestic terrorism when planning attacks; Robert Lorenzo Hester Jr., for example, who was charged in Missouri earlier this year with material support, referenced white supremacists when planning: "Brothers in AmurdiKKKa we need to get something going here all those rednecks have their little militias why shouldn't we do the same.”

 There’s one other important reason to include these crimes: If you’re counting the percentage of terrorism and terrorism-related convictions in the United States perpetrated by people who were born abroad, it’s quite dishonest to leave them out.

 We reviewed the number of domestic terrorism convictions in the Transactional Records Access Clearinghouse (TRAC), a research center at Syracuse University.
-Using the FOIA process, TRAC provides data on range of federal agencies, with the goal of providing the public with comprehensive data on government spending, staffing, and enforcement.
-Since 1996, according to TRAC data, 1,306 individuals have been convicted of domestic terrorism offenses in the United States—more the twice the number of international terrorism convictions during that same time period.
-TRAC reports that number as 654, a number that generally aligns with Justice Department records but which clearly includes a lot of the cases that we have excluded for reasons discussed earlier, so the discrepancy is likely even greater than that.
-After September 11, 2001, TRAC indicated there were 629 convictions, while the Justice Department records counted 627 convictions.
+Using the FOIA process, TRAC provides data on range of federal agencies, with the goal of providing the public with comprehensive data on government spending, staffing and enforcement.
+Since 1996, according to TRAC data, 1,306 individuals have been convicted of domestic terrorism offenses in the United States—more than twice the number of international terrorism convictions during that same period.
+TRAC reports that number as 654, a figure that generally aligns with Justice Department records but that clearly includes a lot of the cases that we have excluded for reasons discussed earlier, so the discrepancy is likely even greater than that.
+After Sept.
+11, 2001, TRAC indicated there were 629 convictions, while the Justice Department records counted 627 convictions.
 (Because TRAC does not name individual defendants, we haven’t been able to identify the two additional defendants.)
 The trend is also consistent within years; each year, with the exception of 2002, domestic terrorism convictions have surpassed international terrorism convictions.

 Additionally, TRAC’s 1,306 domestic terrorism convictions is also probably a low estimate of the actual number of domestic terrorism convictions in the United States.
-Violent acts that may otherwise be considered “terrorism” are often labelled as “hate crimes,” as was the case with Dylann Roof.
-Other crimes, that could easily fall under the domestic terrorism umbrella are charged at the state level, making them even more difficult to track.
+Violent acts that may otherwise be considered “terrorism” are often labeled as “hate crimes,” as was the case with Dylann Roof.
+Other crimes that could easily fall under the domestic-terrorism umbrella are charged at the state level, making them even more difficult to track.

 Furthermore, the overwhelming majority of these subjects are natural-born U.S. citizens.
-Of the 92 domestic terrorists convicted between 2014 and 2016, for example, only six were foreign born.
-And those subjects came from Burundi, Canada, Morocco, Kazakhstan, Lebanon, and Nigeria—none of which are countries targeted by the executive order.
-The status of fifteen convictions could not be definitely established, but it’s fair to say that somewhere between 77 and 93 percent of the individuals convicted of domestic terrorism offenses during that three-year span were born citizens of the United States.
+Of the 92 domestic terrorists convicted between 2014 and 2016, for example, only six were foreign-born.
+And those subjects came from Burundi, Canada, Morocco, Kazakhstan, Lebanon and Nigeria—none of which are countries targeted by the executive order.
+The status of 15 convictions could not be definitely established, but it’s fair to say that between 77 and 93 percent of the individuals convicted of domestic terrorism offenses during that three-year span were born citizens of the United States.

 So what would the numbers look like if we excluded extradited subjects while including all of these domestic terrorists—the approach that seems to us the unbiased way to express the real rate at which foreign-born, as opposed to domestic-born, people are committing terrorist or terrorism-related crimes?

-If we clean up the data to account for the issues described above, instead of accounting for between 63 and 71 percent of terrorism convictions, foreign-born persons would likely account for between only 18 and 21 percent of terrorism convictions.
+If we clean up the data to account for the issues described above, instead of accounting for between 63 and 71 percent of terrorism convictions, foreign-born persons would likely account for only 18 to 21 percent of terrorism convictions.

 Conclusion: What Do the Data Tell Us and Not Tell Us?